-The integrative medicine team works closely with other Services in the VMTH to identify multidisciplinary treatment opportunities to provide optimal patient outcomes.
+The integrative medicine team works closely with other services in the UC Davis veterinary hospital to identify multidisciplinary treatment opportunities to provide optimal patient outcomes.

 Patients of the Integrative Medicine Service are treated in a 1,000-square-foot open treatment area that resembles a gym and two private treatment rooms.
 The Service’s state-of-the-art equipment includes electric high/low treatment tables, two underwater treadmills, two land-based treadmill, therapeutic exercise equipment, ramp and stairs, and equipment to fabricate thermoplastic orthotics.

 Your initial visit to the Integrative Medicine Service will include a functional evaluation of your animal and its needs, as well as the design of a plan of care to restore, maintain, or enhance its physical fitness and optimize function after injury, surgery, or disability.
 During the initial visit, an evaluation will be completed and goals for the patient will be addressed and identified.
 Based on these goals, a treatment plan will be established for the patient.
 Time permitting, some treatment may be started with the initial evaluation.